The Solemnity of Pentecost: An Element-ary Feast

 Pentecost closes the Easter season, and not in an anticlimactic fashion, but in a grand finale.
 We so often tend to look at this feast as a separate entity for the Holy Spirit, but the Church integrates this feast into the Easter season as a whole.
 As I mentioned last week, there is significance in the number of days and weeks during the Easter season, and in the eyes of the Church, the 50 days are viewed as “one feast day.”
 The Italian name for Pentecost, Pasqua rossa (Red Easter) is a great reminder of this connection.

-22. The fifty days from Easter Sunday to Pentecost are celebrated in joyful exultation as one feast day, or better as one "great Sunday."
+22. The fifty days from the Sunday of the Resurrection to Pentecost Sunday are celebrated in joy and exultation as one feast day, indeed as one “great Sunday.”

-23. The Sundays of this season rank as the paschal Sundays and, after Easter Sunday itself, are called the Second, Third, Fourth, Fifth, Sixth, and Seventh Sundays of Easter.
-The period of fifty sacred days ends on Pentecost Sunday (From the General Norms of the Liturgical Year and Calendar).
+23. The Sundays of this time of year are considered to be Sundays of Easter and are called, after Easter Sunday itself, the Second, Third, Fourth, Fifth, Sixth, and Seventh Sundays of Easter.
+This sacred period of fifty days concludes with Pentecost Sunday (from the General Norms of the Liturgical Year and Calendar).

 The Descent of the Holy Spirit at Pentecost is closely linked to the feast of the Resurrection, our Passover Feast: